-Note, if you want to create shortcuts later on, as described in this post, you can neglect the friendly names, as we will define them in the shortcuts.
+Note, if you want to create custom routines later on, as described in this post, you can neglect the friendly names, as we will define them in our custom routines.

 On the next screen, you will find a list of the favorite channels that you have specified during your Harmony setup.
 Check which favorites you would like to control.